nShade/CV/CV.rst

     :start: May 2016
     :end: Aug 2018
     :responsibilities:
-        * Testing microservice backend of the relayr cloud platform.
+        * Testing microservice backend of the relayr cloud IoT platform.
         * Developing and maintaining automated API tests and testing framework using Python with py.test
         * Supporting developers in the team with writing tests for their code
     :achievements: